tranlyvu/clrs-implmentation-java/README.md

 <img src="img/assignment4.png" width="480" alt="Combined Image" />

 Rather than pre-assigning VLANs to particular core switches, your new routing policy will create a flow scheduling policy that balances flows across core switches, regardless of their VLAN/tenant association.
 You will implement this improved policy in the file ~/cloudmooc/minidc/controller/policy.py.
 Specifically, you will add code to the function minUtilization() in the class AdaptivePolicy.
 Your code should use the dictionary self.utilization to find the least utilized core switch.
 This dictionary stores switch names as keys and utilization (in bytes) as the value.
 Remember: since we are balancing the utilization among core switches, the dictionary self.utilization will only contain keys for core switches.
 Your code should not need to reference any other modules or objects aside from self.utilization.

+### Instructions
+We will explore this scenario using memcached, a caching system commonly used for caching objects in a web page.
+A client will issue requests to memcached servers and record the response time to load all the objects.
+The client will perform 20 page loads and record the median and 95th percentile from these 20 trials.
+The results will be reported at the bottom of the dashboard at http://127.0.0.1.

+To validate your code, perform the following steps:

+1. In terminal 1, cd to ~/cloudnetmooc and run: sudo ./mdc --adp.
+Note: use the parameter --adp for this assignment, not --vid.

+2. In terminal 2, cd to ~/cloudnetmooc/minidc/controller.

+Start Ryu: ryu-manager controller.py.
+The default (naive) routing policy will be loaded automatically.
+3. Now that Ryu has started, press <enter> in terminal 1

+4. Open a Chrome instance from the menu bar and navigate to http://127.0.0.1.

+Wait several seconds and observe the graph of memcached response times updates.
+Load the routing policy from Assignment 2 by selecting the radio button labeled Static and pressing the Update Policy button.
+Observe that the response time does not significantly decrease.
+Load the newest routing policy by selecting the radio button labeled Adaptive and pressing the Update Policy button.
+If coded correctly, your newest routing policy should significantly decrease the response time.
+5. End the experiment:

+In terminal 1, type exit<enter> (do not Ctrl-c to exit, this will interrupt the teardown process.
+If you accidentally Ctrl-c and interrupt the process, run sudo mn -c).
+In terminal 2, Ctrl-c to stop Ryu.

+Expected Result: If your code is working properly, you should see the memcached response time improve when the adaptive policy is loaded.
+In particular, you should see a noticeable improvement in the 95th percentile compared to the default and static policies

 ---
 Contribution